Materials Handling Equipment Selection Guide

 Step 4: Analyse Warehouse Layout and Infrastructure

 Your facility's physical characteristics determine which equipment will operate efficiently and safely.
-Document these parameters before engaging with suppliers.
+Document these parameters thoroughly before engaging with suppliers.

 Critical Layout Factors

-- Vertical Clearance: Document ceiling heights, obstructions (sprinklers, lighting, HVAC), and maximum rack heights.
+Vertical clearance: Document ceiling heights, obstructions (sprinklers, lighting, HVAC), and maximum rack heights.

-- Floor Condition: Assess levelness (critical for VNA and reach trucks), surface quality, and load-bearing capacity.
+Floor condition: Assess levelness (critical for VNA and reach trucks), surface quality, and load-bearing capacity.

-- Access Points: Note doorway dimensions, ramp gradients, and dock configurations.
+Access points: Note doorway dimensions, ramp gradients, and dock configurations.

-- Infrastructure: Verify electrical capacity for charging, ventilation requirements, and fuel storage options.
+Infrastructure: Verify electrical capacity for charging, ventilation requirements, and fuel storage options.

 Aisle Width Reference